Externally Hosted Video

 Embed a YouTube, Vimeo, or Kaltura video

-This is an example of a Kaltura Video.
+This is an example of a Vimeo video.

 Description of the video: